kolibril13/flyingframes/docs/source/ch2.rst

 2. Mobject Gallery
 ===============================

-Here is a Mobject gallery ( Also as a standalone website here: https://kolibril13.github.io/mobject-gallery/)
+Also available on this standalone website: https://kolibril13.github.io/mobject-gallery/

 .. raw:: html